Sansi/StellarCamSite/README.md

 ![](./images/9.PNG)

-5. If the connection is successfully set up, go back to the App’s homepage and you can find the device list.
+5. If the connection is successfully set up, go back to the app’s homepage and you can find the device list.
 If you cannot find the device after refreshing the list several times, repeat the procedure as mentioned above.

 ![](./images/10.PNG)

 ### 4. Playing motion alert videos

-1. Playing motion alert videos.
-To download the video select the button in the top right corner.
-You can watch the downloaded video in the “Downloaded videos” sidebar.
+1. To download the video, tap the button in the top right corner.
+2. You can watch the downloaded video in the “Downloaded videos” sidebar.

 ![](./images/11.PNG)